DeFiCh/defichain.com/content/media.en.md

 ---
 title: Media
 type: media
-long_title: DeFiChain and DFI Token in the news and media.
+long_title: DeFiChain and $DFI coin in the news and media.
 cta_to: Read
 menu:
   footer:
     weight: 70
 meta:
-  description: DeFiChain and DFI Token in the news and media.
+  description: DeFiChain and $DFI coin in the news and media.
 Download media resources and assets.
   og:
     title: Media
-    description: DeFiChain and DFI Token in the news and media.
+    description: DeFiChain and $DFI coin in the news and media.
 Download media resources and assets.
     site_name: DeFiChain
     image: /img/og/ogimage_en.png
     image_type: image/png